Updated: May 2

 Now there are a ton of restaurants to eat at.
-And while they are all fantastic, my favorite by far, was The Park Distillery.
-(Upstairs area, off to the left of the photo is a deck.
+And while they are all fantastic, my favorite by far was The Park Distillery.
+(Upstairs area, is a deck.
 Your view is of the most gorgeous mountain range.)

 The Backcountry Tea.
 It is made with their own Park Glacier Rye (YUM YUM YUM), lemon juice, mint, iced tea, simple syrup, bitters.